canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is an instant-sync database like Firebase or Supabase, with state management, persistence, and built-in auth.
+Canvas is an open-source database, like a decentralized, verifiable version of Firebase.

 Write your application logic inside the database, and it syncs instantly with peers.
-Users can access the database concurrently, and interactions are automatically merged.

-Unlike Firebase, Canvas applications are fully decentralized, verifiable, and local-first.
-There are no dependencies on central servers, and nodes sync using peer-to-peer networking.
+Users can access the database concurrently, and interactions are automatically merged, without central servers.

-Use it to build mini-apps, multiplayer games, and decentralized networks, using the languages you already know.
+Use it to build mini-apps, multiplayer games, protocols, and decentralized networks, using the languages you already know.

 </div>